Alfresco/docs-alfresco/microsoft-outlook/latest/using/index.md

 The upload starts after saving.
 This operation runs in the background until it's completed.
 While the upload is running, you can't upload any other files.

-* To indicate that the process is still running, you'll see a progress bar in your plugin with the option to **Cancel** the upload.
+* To indicate that the process is still running, you'll see a progress bar in your Outlook plugin with the option to **Cancel** the upload.
-* For every folder created with any associated files, you may see an email duplication dialog if your folder contains emails that have already been uploaded to the system.
-See the setting for [Prevent email duplication]({% link microsoft-outlook/latest/config/index.md %}#configoutlookemailsettings) for more details.
+* For every folder created (with associated files), you may see an email duplication dialog if your folder contains emails that have already been uploaded to the system.
-* Once the operation is complete, the plugin will display the files that haven't been uploaded if there was a problem with uploading some of your data.
+* Once the operation is complete, the Outlook plugin will display the files that haven't been uploaded if there was a problem with uploading some of your data.

 ## Managing archived files in Alfresco Share